 It’s a great story for the Christmas season; the Broadway cop who interrupted his beat to buy shoes and socks for a homeless man barefoot in the winter cold.
+You could sew some blankets for the homeless, if you still need a sewing machine check out these sewing machine reviews to help you choose the best one.
 We expect cops to be tough and inured to the quotidian hardships of life on city streets.
 Other New Yorkers, as they walked by, laughed and mocked the discomfort of this poor man.
 These details served to further highlight the patrolman’s charity.

 But if you’re a New Yorker you’ve grown cynical to the ways of the city as well.
 After all, this was a young, inexperienced officer who grew up in the gentler suburbs of Long Island.
 Give him time to toughen up.
 And the fact that the photographer had connections to an Arizona police force inspires initial suspicion of some sort of self-interest and manipulation.

 If you are a cynical New Yorker you might have initially considered these caveats as I did before buying the story .
 Or perhaps not.

 The short story writer O. Henry was also a con man.
 He spent time in prison and was haunted by personal demons.
 Yet he wrote one of the most heart-warming, moving stories about Christmas-giving in the English canon, second only to Dickens.
 And it took place in hard-scrabble New York City.